AT CASCADE HEIGHTS

 For someone in early sobriety, meetings really are THAT important.
 There’s usually such a drastic change in one’s thinking and lifestyle that comes along with getting sober.
 Even after months of treatment, meetings are a must.
 Trying to navigate the wave of emotions, feelings, and changes in day-to-day life would be difficult for anyone.
 Fortunately, for addicts and alcoholics, there is a place to go that is filled with people who are going through or have gone through these changes as well.
 Being able to share what’s going on with the group can help tremendously, especially early on.
 Friendships are also usually formed in meetings, providing another shoulder to lean on, as well as a healthy, sober relationship.

 It’s suggested that a newcomer goes to 90 meetings in 90 days, but after that, then what?
 Well, this is another one of those “different for everyone” topics.
 Some will go to one a day for the first year.
-Some will go to one a day for the rest of their life.
-Some will go to a few a week.
+Others will go to one a day for the rest of their life.
+There are those who will go to a few a week.
 Some will go to none at all.
 There is also every combination in between.
 The point is that you need to find out what works for you.
 Maybe not going to enough meetings is making you irritable, or maybe you’re going to so many that your social life is suffering.
 The most important thing to remember from all of this is never to pick up a drink or a drug.
 As long as you don’t use it, you always have a chance to tweak your meeting attendance.

 The Value of Recovery Support Groups